Joshfairhead/Obsidian/Omnicient/Computer Sci/Learn Javascript Course.md

 ## SetTimeout
-- Calling other servers will result in delays,
+- Calling other servers will result in delays, we need to account for these!
 ```javascript
 setTimeout(() => {
     console.log("One second has elapsed.");
 }, 1000);
 ```
+- What the `setTimeout` function does is that it **queues** the `callback` function that you specify in the future.
+It will wait the `milliseconds` that you specified.
+In this example, we specified 1000 milliseconds which is the equivalent of 1 second.
+-